Vegan Raspberry Bars

 - Preheat the oven to 300 degrees F. Line the bottom and sides of a 9 x 13 inch baking pan with parchment paper, leaving some overhang on the sides for easy removal.

 - In a large bowl, combine flour, sugar and salt.
-Now add the softened coconut oil, and stir until everything is well combined.
+Now add the softened vegan butter or coconut oil, and stir until everything is well combined.
 The mixture should be rather crumbly.
 Use your hands if you need to.

 - Set aside 1 cup of the shortbread dough, in a smaller bowl.
 This is your crumble topping.